Mutant Vehicle Operator’s Handbook (MV FAQ)

 DRIVING AT THE EVENT WITHOUT A DMV LICENSE

 Once your Mutant Vehicle is ready for operation, your first stop is the DMV.
 If a Ranger or law enforcement officer sees you driving without a Mutant or Accessibility License, and you are not obviously on your way to the DMV for inspection, you will be directed back to your campsite and risk ejection of your vehicle.
-If your vehicle is not ready for inspection, or you have been inspected and did not pass,…leave it parked.
+If your vehicle is not ready for inspection, or you have been inspected and did not pass,…leave it parked in your camp.

 • Revocation of your Mutant Vehicle license